M-Cubed

-M-Cubed is a miniaturized satellite built by students at the University of Michigan in a joint project run by the Michigan Exploration Laboratory (MXL) and JPL.
+M-Cubed is a miniaturized satellite built by students at the University of Michigan in a joint project run by the Michigan Exploration Laboratory (MXL) and Jet Propulsion Laboratory (JPL).
 It is an example of the popular CubeSat design for amateur satellites.
-It was launched from Vandenberg Air Force Base on October 28, 2011 atop a Delta II rocket.
-M-Cubed was launched as a secondary payload to the Suomi NPP satellite, along with AubieSat-1, DICE-1, DICE-2, Explorer-1 Prime, and RAX-2.
+It was launched from Vandenberg Air Force Base on 28 October 2011 atop a Delta II rocket.
+M-Cubed was launched as a secondary payload to the Suomi NPP satellite, along with AubieSat-1, DICE-1, DICE-2, Explorer-1 Prime and RAX-2.

-M-Cubed, short for Michigan Multipurpose Minisat, was designed as a technology demonstrator for a new FPGA-based image processing system intended for a future NASA mission, Aerosol-Cloud-Ecosystem, recommended by the Earth Science Decadal Survey.
-The mission was also intended to validate the satellite bus design for use in future cubesat missions.
+M-Cubed, short for Michigan Multipurpose Minisat, was designed as a technology demonstrator for a new FPGA-based image processing system intended for a future NASA mission, Plankton, Aerosol, Cloud, ocean Ecosystem (PACE), recommended by the Earth Science Decadal Survey.
+The mission was also intended to validate the satellite bus design for use in future CubeSat missions.
 The satellite uses a passive magnetorquer for attitude control, consisting of a large permanent magnet that aligns the satellite with the Earth's magnetic field.
-On-board control is provided by a Taskit Stamp9G20 microcontroller running Real time Linux.
+On-board control is provided by a Taskit Stamp9G20 microcontroller running RTLinux.

-Following launch, MXL was unable to command M-Cubed, and observed anomalies in its transmitted data.
+Following the launch, MXL was unable to command M-Cubed and observed anomalies in its transmitted data.
 MXL concluded that the M-Cubed CubeSat became magnetically conjoined to Explorer-1 [Prime], a second CubeSat released at the same time, via both satellites' attitude control magnets.
 This is the first recorded instance of two satellites unintentionally and non-destructively latching together.
 As a result of this incident, M-Cubed was unable to complete its mission.

-The M-Cubed mission was successfully re-flown as MCubed-2, launched on December 6, 2013.
+The M-Cubed mission was successfully re-flown as MCubed-2, launched on 6 December 2013.